Organisation shall be called 'BRISTOL COUNTY POOL ASSOCIATION' herein

 • Players must pay an initial amount up front, to be registered.
 Amount to be set by the AGM Committee.

 • Any subs that are unpaid will result in that player being ineligible to play for the following season.
-It will be the responsibility of the Treasurer to notify the Captains. (i.e. any unpaid subs in 2014 will result in that player being ineligible for the 2015 squad.
+It will be the responsibility of the Treasurer to notify the Managers (i.e. any unpaid subs in 2017 will result in that player being ineligible for the 2018 squad).

 • The Treasurer, together with the Chairman and Secretary shall be responsible for the finances of the BCPA.